Caribbean Cruise Series Jamaica (Class Closed)

 This class is full, registration is closed.

-Once you have successfully registered online, you will receive an email confirmation from Jones Family Farms.
-Please remember to hit the Submit Order button.
+To complete your registration, please be sure to hit the Submit Order button.
+Once you have successfully registered and placed your order, you will receive an email confirmation from Jones Family Farms.

-If you wish to use a Gift Certificate, please contact email@example.com with your name, phone number, gift certificate number and the class you are interested in attending.
+If you wish to use a Gift Certificate, please contact harvestkitchen [at] jonesfamilyfarms.com with your name, phone number, gift certificate number and the class you are interested in attending.
 A member of our Kitchen Team will be in touch to complete your registration.

 Be good to the land and the land will be good to you.